kamyashethia/SQLForThePotterhead/Joins.md

 Querying data with SQL can feel magical, and JOINS are one of the things that feel the most magical to me.
-For the longest time, I would look for a lovely image on the internet that visualized joins, pick the join I wanted, and write the query.

 In this article, I'm going to explain the magic behind joins.

 We will cover:
 1. Left Joins